Cruise travel insurance protects you from (almost) all of the things that might go wrong on vacation. But is it worth the cost? What does it even do?

 Now, let’s take a look at this in detail.

-Medical emergencies happen on cruises.
-For this reason, it’s one of the most important parts of a travel insurance policy.
+Medical emergencies happen on cruises, so, it’s one of the most important parts of a travel insurance policy.

 Even if you have medical insurance (private insurance and Medicare) at home in the US, it will not be accepted overseas.